NatronGitHub/natron-python-scripting/Python_GUI/selectSimilarByClass/README.md

 ### RESULT

-* All nodes of the same type in the Node Graph will be selected.
+* All nodes of the same type will be selected in the Node Graph.

 ### INSTALLATION